mjwgoh/tech-news-gpt/README.md

-# Using Prompt Chaining to Automatically Generate Articles
+# Zero Shot Article Generation

 ## Objective
 This project scrapes the web and uses GPT-3 + LangChain to automatically parse and generate new articles.